mcholismalik/aiva-eng-spec/readme.md

 #### Detailed Flow Analysis

-1. **Message Reception and Validation**: When a user sends a message via WhatsApp, it first reaches the WAHA (WhatsApp HTTP API) service.
-WAHA handles the complexities of the WhatsApp Business API, including encryption, delivery receipts, and media handling.
-The webhook handler performs initial validation using HMAC signatures to ensure the request originates from a trusted source.
+1. **Message Reception and Validation**: When a user sends a message via WhatsApp, it reaches the WAHA (WhatsApp HTTP API) service.
+WAHA handles the WhatsApp Business API functions including encryption, delivery receipts, and media handling.
+The webhook handler performs initial validation using HMAC signatures to verify the request source.

-2. **Security Layer Processing**: Before any business logic executes, the security module validates the user's identity using their phone number as the primary identifier.
-It checks if the user is onboarded, retrieves their role-based permissions, and applies rate limiting to prevent abuse.
-Unauthorized users receive a friendly message guiding them through the onboarding process.
+2. **Security Layer Processing**: Before business logic execution, the security module validates user identity using phone number as the primary identifier.
+It verifies user onboarding status, retrieves role-based permissions, and applies rate limiting to prevent abuse.
+Unauthorized users receive an onboarding message.

-3. **Context Understanding**: The context module analyzes the incoming message within the conversation history.
+3. **Context Understanding**: The context module analyzes incoming messages within conversation history.
 It uses a sliding window approach to maintain relevant context while managing memory efficiently.
-Query complexity analysis determines whether the request requires simple tool execution or complex multi-step reasoning.
+Query complexity analysis determines whether the request requires simple tool execution or multi-step reasoning.

-4. **Tool Discovery and Filtering**: Based on the user's role and the query context, the system requests available tools from the MCP server.
-The server returns a filtered list of tools that the user has permission to access.
-This dynamic tool discovery allows the system to adapt as new capabilities are added without modifying the core logic.
+4. **Tool Discovery and Filtering**: Based on user role and query context, the system requests available tools from the MCP server.
+The server returns a filtered list of tools that the user can access.
+Dynamic tool discovery allows the system to adapt as new capabilities are added without modifying core logic.

 5. **Intelligent Planning**: The reasoning module creates an execution plan, breaking complex requests into discrete steps.
 For example, \"Schedule a meeting with the sales team and share last month's revenue spreadsheet\" becomes a multi-step plan involving calendar checking, meeting creation, spreadsheet retrieval, and sharing.

-6. **Tool Execution**: The MCP server executes tools according to the plan, handling errors gracefully and providing detailed feedback.
-Tools can be executed in parallel when there are no dependencies, improving response time.
-Each tool execution is logged for auditing and debugging purposes.
+6. **Tool Execution**: The MCP server executes tools according to the plan, handling errors and providing feedback.
+Tools execute in parallel when no dependencies exist, improving response time.
+Each tool execution is logged for auditing and debugging.

-7. **Response Generation**: The communication module transforms structured tool outputs into natural, conversational responses.
-It considers the user's communication style, previous interactions, and the complexity of the results to generate appropriate responses.
+7. **Response Generation**: The communication module transforms structured tool outputs into conversational responses.
+It considers user communication style, previous interactions, and result complexity to generate appropriate responses.
 Long responses are automatically chunked to comply with WhatsApp message limits.

-8. **Delivery and Confirmation**: The formatted response is sent back through the MCP server to WAHA, which handles the actual delivery to WhatsApp.
+8. **Delivery and Confirmation**: The formatted response is sent through the MCP server to WAHA, which handles delivery to WhatsApp.
 Delivery receipts are tracked to ensure messages reach users, with retry logic for temporary failures.

 ## Component Specifications

-This section provides detailed technical specifications for each major component in the system.
-Each component is designed with specific architectural principles in mind: high cohesion, loose coupling, clear interfaces, and operational excellence.
+This section provides detailed technical specifications for each major component.
+Each component follows architectural principles: high cohesion, loose coupling, clear interfaces, and operational excellence.

 ### MCP Server (Golang)

-The MCP (Model Context Protocol) Server represents the heart of our tool execution layer.
-Written in Go for its excellent concurrency support and low-latency performance, the MCP Server provides a unified, standardized interface for all external integrations.
-This abstraction layer shields the AI orchestration logic from the complexities of various APIs, authentication mechanisms, and data formats.
+The MCP (Model Context Protocol) Server is the core tool execution layer.
+Written in Go for concurrency support and low-latency performance, the MCP Server provides a unified interface for external integrations.
+This abstraction layer isolates AI orchestration logic from API complexities, authentication mechanisms, and data formats.

 #### Architecture Design

-The MCP Server follows a modular architecture with clear separation between the API layer, business logic, and external integrations.
-This design enables independent testing of components and allows for easy addition of new tools without affecting existing functionality.
+The MCP Server follows a modular architecture with clear separation between API layer, business logic, and external integrations.
+This design enables independent component testing and allows new tool addition without affecting existing functionality.

 ```mermaid
 graph LR